What: STEM subjects in the United States.

 How: (In this example) Associative learning via the National Football League (NFL).

 The National Football League with Nike and Todd Van Horne (current designer responsible for the NFL jerseys) could use anatomical and architectural visuals to make science using story for kids more engaging.

 Or 3D printing.
 What if kids knew what additive manufacturing or built-as-needed design was?
-The next wave of manufacturing, retail, fashion, and licensing.
+The next wave in manufacturing for customer experience, retail and content licensing.

 Combine modular and nested components to self organize and build from the bottom up.

 How does it work?
 Athletes slip into one-piece body suits speckled with reference points while an optical scanner reads the bodysuit and builds a 3-D model of the athlete.

 Designers then fit the padding to the digital model and adjust it on request for more protection or mobility depending on the athlete and their needs.